 So named because they bear a resemblance to the crystals used to add fragrance to a hot bath, this drug is made of an amphetamine-like stimulant.
 Bath salts are sold as a white or brown powder that is typically contained in a plastic or foil packet.
 The drug can be ingested orally, snorted, or injected intravenously.
 Many people who think they are purchasing MDMA or Molly (common club drugs) are ingesting the cheaper synthetic cathinones.

 How do Bath Salts Affect the Brain?

 Because a variety of different chemicals can be included in this drug, the effect on the brain is often wildly unpredictable.
 However, most types of bath salts mimic the effects of amphetamine.
 This means that they raise the dopamine levels in the brain, causing a feeling of euphoria as well as a compulsion for rapidly increased activity.
-Some experts estimate that the effects of bath salts are 10 times more potent than the effects of cocaine.
-In addition, bath salts often produce a hallucinatory effect similar to that of PCP (“angel dust”).
+Some experts estimate that the effects of bath salts are ten times more potent than the consequences of cocaine.
+Also, bath salts often produce a hallucinatory effect similar to that of PCP (“angel dust”).
 The unpredictable effects of this drug are one of the things that make it so dangerous.

-What Are the Physical Effects of Bath Salts?
+What are the Physical Effects of Synthetic Cathenones?

-If a loved one is under the influence of bath salts, take him or her to the nearest emergency room.
+If a loved one is under the influence of synthetic cathinones, take him or her to the nearest emergency room.
 If you or a family member are addicted to bath salts or another drug, inpatient treatment is the most effective way to achieve sobriety and to protect your mental and physical health.
-Talk with your doctor; he or she can recommend a treatment facility and help you with the procedure of researching it.
+Talk with your doctor; he or she can recommend a treatment facility and help you with the procedure of researching treatment options.